 identifies and explains key issues for owners, architects, HVAC

-designers, contractors and building owners as they plan, build and
+designers, contractors and building owners as they plan,

 covered in the book include improving thermal comfort, managing